School Year

 Describe how the school plans to strengthen the academic program in the school, increase the amount and quality of learning time and help provide an enriched and accelerated curriculum.
 Include the Area of Focus if addressed in Part II of the SIP.
 (ESSA 1114(b)(7)ii))

 Staffing all positions with certified, growth minded staff that are focused on individual student outcomes will strengthen our academic programs.
 Increasing the capacity of our MTSS meetings to better service students with more supports will increase learning time and time focused on grade level content.
-Focusing on "Helping Students Practice Skills, Strategies, and Processes" will better prepare them to grow each day and develop the skills necessary to become high achieving readers.
+Focusing on "Using Questioning Strategies to Help Students Elaborate on Content" will better prepare them to grow each day and develop the skills necessary to become high achieving readers.

 4.